 3 eMarketplace · ARV (https://greendeal-arv.eu/emarketplace/) (Assessed 7 December 2023)

-4. ARV INNOVATIONS 2022 AND 2023
+4. ACHIEVED ARV INNOVATIONS

-The completed ARV innovations of 2022 and 2023 are composed of a wide range of technical and social expertise and categorised according to their nature into one or more of the ARV innovation categories.
+The achieved ARV innovations of 2022, 2023 and 2024 span a wide range of technical and social expertise and categorised according to their nature into one or more innovation categories.